Child narrators... question the things that we take for granted, and take for granted the things we question.

 Wellington was a poodle.
 Not one of the small poodles that have hairstyles but a big poodle.
 It had curly black fur, but when you got close you could see that the skin underneath the fur was a very pale yellow, like chicken.
 I stroked Wellington and wondered who had killed him, and why.

-And one last suggestion: make sure to read Jervis
+And be sure to read our own Jervis

 ' wonderful passage here